antieau/antieau.github.io/_seminars/202104-crystalline.markdown

 # Syllabus

-09/27.
-Section 1. **Benjamin Antieau**.
-Background on $p$-adic Galois
-representations and comparison theorems.
+09/27. **Benjamin Antieau**.
+Introduction.
+Background on $p$-adic Galois representations and comparison theorems.
 Definitions of the main objects and statements of the main theorems.

-10/04.
+10/04. **Benjamin Antieau**.
+Computational practicum 1.
+Zeta functions, Weil conjectures, crystalline cohomology, and $p$-divisible groups.

+10/11. **Benjamin Antieau**.
+Computational practicum 2.
+Prismatic cohomology.

+10/18.
 Section 2.
 The prismatic and quasisyntomic sites.
 Descent for coherent sheaves in rigid analytic geometry after Drinfeld--Mathew.
 The Breuil--Kisin and $A_{\mathrm{inf}}$-prisms are covers.
 Implications for the category of prismatic crystals.
 Proofs of 2.2 (at least a sketch), 2.7, 2.13, and 2.14.

-10/11.
+10/25.
 Section 3.
 Just $\epsilon$ on the cohomology of diamonds.
 Lisse $\bZ_p$-sheaves on the generic fiber.
 Laurent $F$-crystals and the comparison results of 3.6, 3.7, 3.8, and 3.11.

-10/18.
+11/01. **NO SEMINAR**.

+11/08.
 Section 4.
 Prismatic $F$-crystals, the definition and all the examples.
-The etale and crystalline realizations.
+The étale and crystalline realizations.

-10/25.
+11/15.
 Section 5.
 Prismatic $F$-crystals on perfectoids: Fargues' theorem,
-    construction of the functor,  and  Example 3.4 is crucial. proof of fully faithfulness following BMS18, Remark 4.29.
+construction of the functor,  and 3.4 are crucial.
+Proof of fully faithfulness following BMS18, Remark 4.29.
 Period rings are used seriously here.
-Proof of the crystalline property (5.3).
+Proof of the crystalline property 5.3.
 Go through the proof of fully faithfulness in 5.6.

-11/01. **NO SEMINAR**.

-11/08.
-Section 6, talk 1.

-11/15.
-Section 6, talk 2.

 11/22.
-Section 7, talk 1.
+Sections 6.1 and 6.2.
+Some period sheaves on the quasisyntomic and prismatic sites and the production of crystals from filtered $\varphi$-modules.
+Proof of 6.8.

 11/29.
-Section 7, talk 2.
+Sections 6.3 and 6.4.
+Proofs of 6.9 and 6.10.
+Finally, the proof of essential surjectivity.

 # COVID policy